noahgibbs/madscience_octopress/source/index.markdown

 ### The Professional Package

-You'll the software, Troubleshooting Guide, Concurrency and App Server Guides and the ebooks.
+You'll get the software, Troubleshooting Guide, Concurrency Guide and the ebooks.
 You'll get the "how-to" videos, plus exclusive tech talks and interviews.

 You can also use the software commercially - deploy software you charge money for, or a site